rgb-archive/spec/01-rgb.md

 2. The public key of this output is tweaked using the method described below
 3. There are no `OP_RETURN` outputs in the same transaction (this rune is [forced at the level of Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/d0f81a96d9c158a9226dc946bdd61d48c4d42959/src/policy/policy.cpp#L131))

-Otherwise, the proof MUST BE considered as an invalid and MUST NOT BE accepted; the assets associated with the proof inputs MUST BE considered as lost.
+Otherwise, the proof MUST BE considered as an invalid and MUST NOT BE accepted; the assets associated with the upstream proofs MUST BE considered as lost.
 NB: since in the future (with the introduction of the future SegWit versions, like Taproot, MAST etc) the list of supported output types MAY change, assets allocated to invalid outputs MUST NOT BE considered as deterministically burned; in order to create a proper proof of burn user MUST follow the procedure described in the [Proof-of-burn section](#proof-of-burn)

 Rationale for not supporting other types of transaction outputs for the proof commitments:
 * `P2PK`: considered legacy and MUST NOT be used;